 Education helps parents earn more money, allowing them to improve their children's physical surroundings and purchase books and other stimulating materials.
 But income is only one way that children benefit from parental education.
 Better-educated parents tend to create home environments that promote their children's development.
-Compared to other parents, they use larger vocabularies, read to their children more often, and have higher expectations for them.
-Their children, in turn, are likely to have higher academic and behavioral outcomes.
-14,15
+Compared to other parents, they read to their children more often, use larger vocabularies, and have higher expectations for their children.
+Their children, in turn, are likely to have higher academic and behavioral outcomes. ^{14,15}

 In Shelby County, increases in education translate into substantial gains in annual income (Figure 11).
-High school graduates earn 38 percent more than high school dropouts.
-Attending some college raises income another 30 percent, and graduating with a four-year degree means another 51 percent increase.
-A graduate or professional degree adds another 26 percent.
+High school graduates earn 44 percent more than high school dropouts.
+Attending some college raises a high school graduate's income another 30 percent, and graduating with a four-year degree means another 50 percent increase.
+A graduate or professional degree adds another 32 percent.